-Counseling and guidance helps the consumer throughout the rehabilitation process and, in some cases, may be the only substantial service needed to achieve the employment outcome.
-Rehabilitation counseling is short-term and problem-centered and should not be considered "therapy."
+VR counseling and guidance is short-term and problem-centered and should not be considered therapy.
 Refer the consumer who needs more intensive counseling services to an appropriate resource.

 *Based on 34 CFR Section 361.48(c)

-The effective use of your time in addressing the barriers identified through assessment will allow you to deliver sufficient vocational counseling to meet established goals and objectives.
-When the consumer appears to have severe thought disturbances or need an unusual amount of counseling, refer the consumer to another agency, such as local Texas Department of State Health Services centers, university psychology clinics, and other resources.
+The effective use of the vocational rehabilitation (VR) counselor's time in addressing the barriers identified through assessment will allow the VR counselor to deliver sufficient vocational counseling to meet established goals and objectives.
+When the consumer appears to have severe thought disturbances or need an unusual amount of counseling, refer the consumer to another agency, such as local a Texas Department of State Health Services center, university psychology clinics, and other resources.